aptos-labs/aptos-core/crates/aptos/homebrew/README.md

 [Brew livecheck](https://docs.brew.sh/Brew-Livecheck) uses strategies to find the newest version of a formula or cask’s software by checking upstream.
 The strategy used below checks for all `aptos-cli-v<SEMVER>` tags for `aptos-core`.
 The regex ensures that releases for other, non-CLI builds are not factored into livecheck.

 Livecheck is run on a schedule with BrewTestBot and will update the bottles automatically on a schedule to ensure they're up to date.
-For more info on how BrewTestBot and brew livecheck works, please see [this discussion link](https://github.com/Homebrew/discussions/discussions/3083).
+For more info on how BrewTestBot and brew livecheck works, please see the [How does BrewTestBot work and when does it update formulae?](https://github.com/Homebrew/discussions/discussions/3083) discussion.

 ```ruby
 ...